Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

   <summary><strong>Q: I am using an HDRP Unity project with Perception and my images have significant blurring around most objects.
 How can I remove this blur?</strong>
 </summary><br>

-The effect you are observing here is motion blur, which is happens because the placement Randomizers used in the Perception tutorial cache their instantiated objects from one frame to the next, and move them to new locations on each frame instead of destroying them and creating new ones.
+The effect you are observing here is motion blur, which happens because the placement Randomizers used in the Perception tutorial cache their instantiated objects from one Iteration to the next, and move them to new locations on each Iteration instead of destroying them and creating new ones.
 This "motion" of the objects causes the motion blur effect to kick in.

 HDRP projects have motion blur and a number of other post processing effects enabled by default.
 To disable motion blur or any other effect, follow these steps: